Business Entities: Pros and Cons

 The choice of business entity may also be important if the business operates in more than 1 state.
 Some states treat entities differently than federal law.
 For instance, some states do not recognize S corporations, so they are treated as C corporations.

 A multistate tax headache occurs for pass-through entities, because each partner or LLC member must file a tax return for each state in which the entity does business.
 A C corporation, on the other hand, must file only 1 state tax return for each state in which it does business.
-Generally, the state can tax a business if it has a nexus in the state, meaning that the business has a physical presence within the state, although this definition has been broadened recently to include salespeople working within the state.
+Generally, the state can tax a business if it has a nexus in the state, meaning that the business has a physical presence within the state, although this definition has been broadened recently to include salespeople working within the state and may even include remote workers of the company.

 Consequences of Terminating a Business